Mexico, former swine flu hub, tests nerves with coronavirus strategy

 By Frank Jack Daniel and Adriana Barrera

-MEXICO CITY, March 17 (Reuters) - Mexican officials are dragging their feet on border closures and coronavirus containment measures, in what critics call a high risk strategy driven by bad memories of a shutdown a decade ago that deepened the country's recession during the swine flu epidemic.
+MEXICO CITY (Reuters) - Mexican officials are dragging their feet on border closures and coronavirus containment measures, in what critics call a high risk strategy driven by bad memories of a shutdown a decade ago that deepened the country's recession during the swine flu epidemic.

 The United States and neighbors in Latin America have suspended flights, banned public gatherings and closed schools.